ktonon/two-medium-model/README.md

 The basic idea is simple.
 The GCM carries an extremely fast "flux" that pushes on matter.
-Whenever this flux passes through a dense region---like a galaxy, filament, or wall---it loses momentum because it interacts with tightly packed LCM structures there.
+Whenever this flux passes through a dense region—like a galaxy, filament, or wall—it loses momentum because it interacts with tightly packed LCM structures there.
 Over time, dense regions drain and weaken the flux.
 But in a very empty region, like a cosmic void, the opposite happens.
 The GCM rarely interacts with